FluffyBullet/Sodoku-challenge/README.md

 <img src = assets/images/readme_images/p3_end_game_alternative.png>

+## Deployment

+Storing of this project was made to Github repository with commends via bash.

+- git add .
+- git commit -m " _description here_"
+- git push
+also using
+- git status

+As Python is a back-end language, github pages cannot display the project created.
+Instead, github is connected to Hekoru.
+To run the terminal, CodeInstitute have a template avaialble which creates a display and command box to play the project.

 ### Bugs Encountered
 1. When creating the selection of game or rules, the try statement iterates through twice, causing duplication of text displayed.
 Unable to fix at present, but will store in logs for later date.